Attention High-Power Flyers:

 - You must call or email WSR leadership with this data for approval.
 Please see the WSR Contact Page for contact information.

 WSR strongly recommends the use of rail buttons on all high-power rockets as well as heavier mid-power rockets.
 We can accommodate 1010 and 1515 rail buttons.
+We have HPR launch rods (3/8″ and 1/2″) but we usually do not bring them to launches unless we are informed ahead of time of this need.

 All flights must be conducted under the provisions of the NAR High-Power Safety Code.
 The appointed Range Safety Officer (RSO) on duty has the final and absolute authority to approve or deny any launch for any reason.